 What is the blower motor amperage draw?
 Is it within manufacturer specifications or does the motor need to be replaced before it fails this winter?
 It seems like they fail on the coldest days of the heating season.

 Are there any natural gas piping leaks?
 It takes a good natural gas detector to find small leaks.
-A side note is John Henry's Plumbing, Heating, and Air has found natural gas leaks that have leaked for over 30 years.
+A side note is John Henry's Plumbing, Heating, Air, and Electrical has found natural gas leaks that have leaked for over 30 years.
 Imagine how much natural gas was wasted during those years, not to mention the risk of explosion.

 Are any electrical connections loose?
 It’s common for connections to loosen up over time as a result of vibration.
 A loose electrical connection can cause a fire.